metin/ProAngularJS-Repo/README.md

 This default behavior can be disabled by configuring the anchorScrollProvider and calling:
 $anchorScrollProvider.disableAutoScrolling().
 If you do so, you will be responsible for calling $anchorScroll() whenever you want to jump.

+### The $log service
+AngularJS provide the $log service which is a wrapper around the console object.
+The $log service defines the debug, error, info, log and warn methods to display message with those levels.

+### Exceptions
+AngularJS uses the $exceptionHandler service to handle any exceptions that arise during the execution of an application and that are not caught using JavaScript's try-catch mechanism.
+The default implementation calls the error method defined by the $log service.

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.